Interference measurements of non-Abelian e/4 & Abelian e/2 quasiparticle braiding: Introduction

 Both heterostructure and interferometer designs used in this study allow us to address another potential issue that has been plaguing earlier interference studies.
 Specifically, resistance oscillations of a mesoscopic quantum Hall island can be due to some combination of the Aharonov–Bohm (AB) and Coulomb blockade effects.
 The latter are expected to dominate in smaller devices~\cite{Bhattacharyya2019}, and some early results~\cite{Mcclure2012a,Camino2005b,Camino2007a} are consistent with this.
-However, here we use special heterostructures that contain additional conducting layers able to screen the long-range Coulomb interactions (see Section~\ref{sec:S2} of Supplementary Materials).
-This layering promotes AB oscillations even in relatively small quantum Hall interferometers at $\nu=5/2$ and $7/3$~\cite{Willett2007,Willett2009a, Willett2010a,Willett2013a,Willett2013b}, yet retains the high quality needed to observe $\nu=5/2$ and $\nu=7/2$ states.
+However, several aspects of our heterostructure design work to suppress Coulomb effects.
+Most importantly, we use special heterostructures that contain additional conducting layers able to screen the long-range Coulomb interactions (see Section~\ref{sec:S2} of Supplementary Materials).
+This layering promotes AB oscillations even in relatively small quantum Hall interferometers at $\nu=5/2$ and $7/3$~\cite{Willett2007,Willett2009a, Willett2010a,Willett2013a,Willett2013b}; it is akin to employing surface top gates used for the same purpose in previous Fabry--P\'{e}rot interferometry studies~\cite{Zhang2009a,Ofek2010}.
+In spite of these additional conducting layers, our devices allow illumination of the samples to achieve the necessary high quality needed to observe $\nu=5/2$ and $\nu=7/2$ states.
 The case for AB oscillations aided by parallel conductors is supported by recent measurements~\cite{Nakamura2019} at $\nu=1/3$.
-Our measurements here also employ large aperture interferometers that contribute to suppression of Coulomb blockade effects, thus working in conjunction with the heterostructure layering to promote AB.
+A second important design feature of our devices is their high electron densities, $4\times10^{11}\,\text{cm}^{-2}$, which also suppresses Coulomb effects.
+In addition, our measurements employ large aperture interferometers that contribute to further suppression of Coulomb blockade effects.